awsdocs/amazon-connect-admin-guide/doc_source/connect-tokyo-region.md

 1. If you have not yet claimed a number for your instance, choose **Begin** and follow these steps\.
 If you have already claimed a number for your instance, and are claiming an additional number, skip to the next step\.

    1. On the **Claim phone number** page, choose the country from which to claim a phone number\.

-      Note that only 050 prefix number are available to claim for instances in the Asia Pacific \(Tokyo\) Region\.
-To claim a 03 prefix number for Tokyo, you must submit a [Amazon Connect service quotas increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-connect)\.

    1. Choose the type of number to claim, **Direct Dial** or **Toll Free**\.